moskalyk/demo-nft-drop_v0/README.md

 ```

 ### randomization
-- time: math tangent function (assuming time is cyclical)
+- time: processor Math.random() && tangent function
 - hex: ethers crypto hex
 - space: fluence p2p round trip

 ### inventory edge cases
 Currently if there is a large influx of users that claim all IDs of an item, randomization does not take into account of exhausted inventory.
 This can be addressed using a couple solutions.
 Better error checking for balance onchain.
-Or, to prevent overuse of gas on transactions, there is a solution for an off-chain cache, that stores in-progress transactions in a cache.
+Or, to prevent overuse of gas on transactions, there is a solution for an off-chain cache, that stores in-progress transactions in a cache and balance checking in an off-chain nodejs process.

 Q: How much is this edge case a problem?